SACA Club Facilities Grant Program

 SACA/SANFL Strategic Facilities Survey for Associations and Clubs

 One of the key issues confronting both football and cricket administrators is ensuring their facilities meet the required standards to enable safe and enjoyable competition to occur regardless of the age, ability level or experience of those participating.
 Quality facilities are essential for community clubs to be a viable and strong part of their local community.
-Both sports need to develop a coordinated and cohesive approach to future facility development in order that the sports continue to prosper and provide high quality playing environments.
+Both sports are working together to develop a coordinated and cohesive approach to future facility development in order that the sports continue to prosper and provide high quality playing environments.

 Your responses to these surveys will be used to guide the SACA’s Club Facility Grant Program, and to plan the development and upgrade of shared cricket facilities in the future.